KorfLab/boggleome/README.md

 ## Notes ##

-The word list, board dimensions, and minimum word length are not specified ahead of time.
++ The word list, board dimensions, and minimum word length are not specified ahead of time.

-Challenge 1 takes place before Challenge 2, so everyone can use the fastest algorithm in Challenge 1 for Challenge 2.
++ Challenge 1 takes place before Challenge 2, so everyone can use the fastest algorithm in Challenge 1 for Challenge 2.
++ Make a directory in this repo for you or your team's code.

 ## Prizes ##